 Chelsea have lost two of their first five home league games this season, matching the total defeats that they suffered at Stamford Bridge in the whole of their title-winning 2016/17 campaign.
 They do however, have a fine record against the Red Devils.
 Chelsea have lost just one of their last fifteen home league games against Manchester United.

 In the final game of a super Sunday, manager-less Everton will aim to climb out of the relegation zone when Watford arrive at Goodison Park.
 Ronald Koeman was dismissed by Everton after the Toffees got their Premier League campaign off to a woeful start.
 Everton's return of just eight points from ten games represents their worst start to a season in eleven years.

-Bet on any of these games using any of Betting Codes' betting partners.
-Visit our homepage for a full list of offers available to new customers.
+To bet on any of the day's football, simply sign up to one of Betting Codes' betting partners.
+Visit our homepage for a full list of exclusive offers and bonuses available.